Quadratic Equation Solver

 When the discriminant is negative (b² - 4ac < 0), the quadratic has no real solutions.
 Instead, it has two complex conjugate roots involving the imaginary unit i, where i² = -1.
 For example, if the formula gives √(-9), we write it as 3i.
 Complex roots always come in conjugate pairs: if a + bi is a root, then a - bi is also a root.
 These are important in electrical engineering and quantum physics.

-What are real-world applications of quadratic equations?
+Can you list real-world applications of quadratic equations?

 Quadratic equations model many real situations: Physics - projectile motion (ball trajectory), Engineering - parabolic reflectors and bridges, Economics - profit maximization and supply/demand, Architecture - arch designs, Astronomy - planetary orbits (approximation), Sports - basketball free throw arcs, and Optimization - finding maximum or minimum values.

-What is the vertex of a parabola?
+What exactly is the vertex of a parabola?

 The vertex is the turning point of the parabola.
 For y = ax² + bx + c, the vertex x-coordinate is at x = -b/(2a).
 The y-coordinate is found by substituting this x back into the equation.
 The vertex represents: The maximum point if a < 0 (parabola opens downward), or the minimum point if a > 0 (parabola opens upward).
 This is crucial for optimization problems.